-Instruction regarding evacuation of the school in case of fire or other emergencies is regularly provided, with every effort made to help pupils grasp the seriousness of these rehearsals.
+Instruction regarding evacuation of the school in case of fire or other emergencies is regularly provided, with every effort made to help children grasp the seriousness of these rehearsals.
 Drills are held without prior warning.

-2. BICYCLES
+2. Bicycles

 Racks are provided for bicycles to be locked safely during school hours.
 The school is not responsible for lost, stolen or damaged bicycles.
 Children must wear cycle helmets.
 Bicycles must be pushed in the school grounds.
+Children from Grades 4 to 7 must store their bicycles in the music quad during the day.
 Parents should remind their children that: